ethrlrnr/pc-toolbox/README.md

 - **CRON** jobs for importing and creating user roles and groups is more effective than a Lamda function/Cloud function.
 This is due to the sync interval controlled from Palo Alto which makes launching on-demand scripts based on an event pointless.
 - **Backups**, today Prisma doesn't offer any method for a user to backup all settings in the UI.
 Prisma claims they keep some snapshot information on their back-end.
 The backup scripts should provide some peace of mind to fill the gap, better to be safe than sorry (destruction via an automation issue or a nefarious party).

-**CRON**:
-- Backup scripts above can easily be ran as a CRON job/schedule task (Windows or Linux).

 **Coming Soon**:
-- Creating second option for import files to work only with normalized JSONs stored dataframes (with no output to CSV) to create user roles or account groups.
 - Alert rules export
 - Alert settings export
 - Bulk alerts dismissal